 This plant affects all kind of wild and cultivated plants.
 Its a biggest threat to potato cultivation.
 They usually get dispersed a lot as they are found with fresh seeds of different plants.

-Again this one looks beautiful, but it grows by stealing some nutrients form neighboring plants.
+Again this one looks beautiful, but it grows by stealing some nutrients from neighboring plants.

 These plants are somewhat smart.
 They have roots, few leaves for photosynthesis, but they don’t like to grow in soil.
-These plants grow there roots on other trees barks and absorb nutrients form them for survival.
+These plants grow their roots on other trees barks and absorb nutrients from them for survival.

 Eyebright is not a fully parasitic, but it uses roots to steal from neighboring plants.
 As it grows, it decreases the usage form other plants.

 This Stem-sucker has no roots, leaves or branches.
-It completely depends upon the host for its whole life.
+It completely depends on the host for its whole life.
 It eventually grows and sends out new seeds to other trees to spread itself.